-Australia operates a different regime to the UK (and EU) in relation to product safety (other than food), as well as wider technical standards, with some strengths, but also weaknesses.
+New Zealand operates a different regime to the UK (and EU) in relation to product safety (other than food), as well as wider technical standards, with some strengths, but also weaknesses.
+It also has an equivalency agreement with China for product standards eg. on electrical goods.
 It will therefore be essential to fully understand the potential risks and opportunities to ensure that any move towards regulatory alignment strengthens, rather than weakens consumer protection.